brian32768/corona_collector/README.md

 ## Deploy

-These are all run from cron on Debian machine.
+These are all run from cron on Debian machines.